 Trapper: A “what banger”?

-Hawkeye: Didn’t you see the way he kept banging his ring on
+Hawkeye: Didn’t you see the way he kept

 the chair?